brian-conor-sanford/DEC20Threathunt/README.md

 ### Flag 2 – Lateral Movement: Compromised Credential Identification

 **Use Case:**
-Enumerates accounts used for remote interactive logons to identify compromised credentials leveraged for lateral movement.
+Enumerate accounts used for remote interactive logons to identify credentials leveraged by the attacker.

 DeviceLogonEvents
 | where DeviceName contains "azuki"